gruppe-i-co-design/paper/paper.md

 For the first software implementation, we followed the _Vivado Quick Start Tutorial_ by Gericota for using the microprocessor on the Zybo board [@gericotasw2020].

 The implementation of the algorithm in software was quick to write and certainly inspired by the hardware implementation.
-To keep it consistent, we decided to stick with similar names for the different components (in particular `index_counter` and `comparing_tindex_counter`).
+To keep it consistent, we decided to stick with similar names for the different components (in particular `index_counter` and `comparing_index_counter`).
 This means that it should be easy to compare the implementations.

 We have tested the software implementation on the Zybo board and it worked perfectly, as seen in @fig:selection-serial.
 The code can be found in @lst:selection-code.